dangrossman/vault-viewer/README.md

 ## Installation

 Clone or unzip this repository to the document root of a web server configured to serve PHP, such as Apache with mod_php or nginx with php-fpm.
+PHP 5.3 or newer is required.

 There are references to absolute paths/URIs in the HTML, so don't place the code in a subfolder of a domain.